Time of high:

 Time of low:

 Time of high wind:

 This photo of Moose Mountain shows the sky conditions over the Elbow Valley of Kananaskis.
 Weather data and webcam image are updated every 15-minutes.
 Weather station is located in West Bragg Creek, one kilometre from the eastern Kananaskis boundary at an elevation of 1422 metres.

 Kananskis is a multi-use natural area 50 km west of Calgary, Alberta.
 Hikers, cattle, loggers and gas wells share the same territory.
 Hope you enjoy the weathercam.

 The webcam image above uses a telephoto lens that shows a small part of the sky above Kananaskis.
 If there is snow on the tree branches, that is recent snow.
-The snow base on the ground is not visible in this image.
 Sky conditions in Bragg Creek are often different from those shown in this image.